fb0801/pythonBookRecommeder/README.md

 # Issues:

 - remeber to activate venv do not need to cd
 - remeber to install modules

 - ensure the right kernal is being used
-- may need to rerun previous lines for it to work -ensure it is spelt correctly
+- may need to rerun previous lines for it to work
+- ensure it is spelt correctly

 # Resources used: